Biko (song): Other versions

-A live version, recorded in July 1987 at the Blossom Music Center in Cuyahoga Falls, Ohio, was released as a single later that year, to promote Richard Attenborough's Biko biopic Cry Freedom.
-The music video consists of clips from the film and Gabriel singing.
-The song did not appear in the actual film.
-Proceeds from the live single were directed toward anti-apartheid funds.

-"Biko" was covered by a number of well known artists.
+"Biko" has been covered by a number of well-known artists.
 Robert Wyatt's 1984 version from his Work in Progress EP made #35 in that year's John Peel Festive Fifty.
 Folk musicians and activist Joan Baez recorded a version on her 1987 album Recently.
-Simple Minds released a cover version on their 1989 album Street Fighting Years, a version later featured on other collections of their music.
+Simple Minds released a cover version on their 1989 album Street Fighting Years, having earlier included it on their Ballad of the Streets EP, a version later featured on other collections of their music.
 It was covered by Cameroonian musician Manu Dibango on his 1994 album Wakafrika.
 Dibango's version also featured Gabriel, Sinéad O'Connor, Ladysmith Black Mambazo, Geoffrey Oryema, and Alex Brown.
 Folk-rock musician Paul Simon recorded a cover of the song for inclusion on the 2013 Gabriel tribute album And I'll Scratch Yours.

 In 2021, a version of Biko was recorded and released through Playing for Change in honor of Black History Month, 40 years after the song's initial release.
 More than 25 musicians from seven countries joined Gabriel on the recording, including Beninese vocalist and activist Angélique Kidjo, cellist Yo-Yo Ma and bassist Meshell Ndegeocello.